-304L Sensation and Perception (4, Irregular)
+304L Sensation and Perception (4, Irregular) Receptor processes and stimulus organiza-

 Receptor processes and stimulus organization; traditional topics in the perception of objects, space, time.
 Laboratory demonstrations and exercises.
 Prerequisite: PSYC 100.

 305 Learning and Memory (4, Irregular)

 Principles involved in classical and operant conditioning.
 Concentration on basic causes of behavior; consideration of the relevance of simple behavioral laws to complicated human behavior.
 Prerequisite: PSYC 100.